hub-se/PAP/README.md

 * demonstrate our PAPs on the BSN

 For more general information on the PAPs, we refer to our wiki: https://github.com/hub-se/PAP/wiki.
+An arxiv-version of our corresponding SEAMS'23 paper is available at: https://arxiv.org/pdf/2303.16530.pdf

 ## Team
 * [Marc Carwehl](https://github.com/carwehlm)